Stingless bee: Africa

 Stingless bees also play an important ecological role across Sub-Saharan Africa and Madagascar.
-To understand these insects on the African continent, it's important to consider the prevailing socio-economic and cultural contexts.
 Despite their ecological significance, the diversity, conservation, and behavior of these bees remain underexplored, particularly compared to better-studied regions such as South America and Southeast Asia.
 Also, honeybees were extensively researched, in contrast to native meliponines.

 Africa is home to seven biodiversity hotspots, yet the recorded bee fauna is moderate relative to the continent's size.
 Madagascar has exceptionally high levels of endemic species.'
 Africa is home to approximately 36 species of meliponines, including seven endemic to Madagascar.
 Most of these bees are found in equatorian regions (tropical forests and some savannahs).

 Factors such as habitat destruction, pesticide use, and invasive species pose threats to these pollinators.
 Furthermore, high rates of nest mortality, driven by predation and human activity, exacerbate conservation challenges.
 Research indicates that stingless bees in Africa face greater pressures than their counterparts in the American and Asian tropics, which can be relieved with more research and conservation measures.'

 Uganda's Bwindi Impenetrable National Park has shown the presence of at least five stingless bee species in, distributed across two genera: Meliponula and Hypotrigona.'
 In Madagascar, there is only one genus of stingless bees: Liotrigona.

 Meliponiculture, for example, is practised in Angola and Tanzania, and interest in managing stingless bees is growing in other African countries as well.

 Australia

 Of the 1,600 species of wild bees native to Australia, about 14 are meliponines.
-"Coot-tha", which derives from "ku-ta", is one of the Aboriginal names for "wild stingless bee honey".
-These species bear a variety of names, including Australian native honey bees, native bees, sugar-bag bees, and sweat bees (because they land on people's skin to collect sweat).
+These species are spread over two genera; Tetragonula (previously classified as Trigona) and Austroplebeia.
+These species bear a variety of common names, including Australian native honey bees, native bees, sugar-bag bees (in reference to the honey pots, or "sugar bags", the bees build), and sweat bees (because some species land on people's skin to collect sweat).
 The various stingless species look quite similar, with the two most common species, Tetragonula carbonaria and Austroplebeia australis, displaying the greatest variation, as the latter is smaller and less active.
 Both of these inhabit the area around Brisbane.